Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
-### 12.9.2 - 2023-12-20
+### 12.9.3 - 2023-12-22
 #### Bug fixes
-- VideoPress: fix an issue when using VideoPress inside a subscription block.
+- VideoPress: Fix an issue when using VideoPress inside a subscription block.

 --------